tatuaua/NHLStats/README.md

 **Structure:**

-The *images* folder contains the images used in the program
+- The *images* folder contains the images used in the program

-The *APIStuff.java* file contains all the calls made to the api
+- The *DataFetcher.java* file contains all calls made to the api

-The *App.java* contains all visual elements and logic of the application
+- The *App.java* file contains all visual elements and logic of the application

-The *Team.java* contains the data structure thats mainly used in the program for data storage and retrieval
+- The *Team.java* file contains the data structure thats mainly used in the program for data storage and retrieval

-The *Player.java* contains the data structure for a player
+- The *Player.java* file contains the data structure for a player

-The *Betting.java* contains all logic related to the betting game.
+- The *Betting.java* file contains all logic related to the betting game.

 ***